microsoft/azuredevopslabs/labs/vsts/agile/readme.md

    ![](images/49.png)

-   >It is important to keep track of all artifacts involved in product development, so we can plan and keep track of what has been done, and what needs to be done.
+   {% include important.html content= "It is important to keep track of all artifacts involved in product development, so we can plan and keep track of what has been done, and what needs to be done." %}

 1. Go to the **Board**.
 As we have a Kanban board for checking the states of the Product Backlog Items, we also have a Kanban Board to see the transition and check visually the current state of any particular feature.
 This is also customizable as we saw in our Sprint Backlog view, and the Product Backlog view.